1

 – curiousdannii Mod

 • I don't understand why including a relevant passage on a biblical topic would be "token."
 I do see the possibility of wrong guesses from people who answer, but I think discouraging new users is a greater harm.
 Yes, the OP can add a passage but let's encourage them to do so rather shut them down.
-Nov 13 at 22:01
+Commented Nov 13, 2023 at 22:01

 • The important thing is that the question begin with a passage.
 If a passage has to be added later on, then it's unlikely the question was really a hermeneutical question in the first place.